QuantumBind-RBFE: Accurate Relative Binding Free Energy Calculations Using Neural Network Potentials: Results

 To evaluate the practical utility in such scenarios, we assessed its ability to rank ligands correctly across different levels of priority.
 Specifically, we examined the top 5 ligands and the top 30\% of ligands.
 The top 5 was measured by the Overlap Coefficient, which quantifies the proportion of correctly ranked ligands among the true top 5.
 The top 30\% was assessed using the Fraction of Best Ligands (FBL) metric, which evaluates the proportion of ligands in the predicted top 30\% that align with the true top 30\%.
 This dual assessment allows us to determine not only the accuracy of identifying the very top-ranked ligands but also how well the method performs across a broader range of predicted positions.

-Results in (Figure \ref{fig:top_pct}) indicate that AceForce 1.0 generally performs as well as or better than the other methods in identifying the most potent compounds.
-For example, in datasets such as BACE, CDK2, P38, and TYK2, AceForce 1.0 successfully identified at least 50\% of the top 30\% compounds (59\%, 52\%, 50\%, and 84\%, respectively), outperforming GAFF2 runs in all cases.
-However, the identification of top compounds by AceForce 1.0 is less effective in some datasets, such as JNK1, MCL1, and THROMBIN, where the top 30\% identification is considerably lower.
+Results (Figure \ref{fig:top_pct} and Table \ref{tab:topid_table}) indicate that AceFF 1.0 generally performs as well as or better than the other methods in identifying the most potent compounds.
+For example, in datasets such as BACE, CDK2, P38, and TYK2, AceFF 1.0 successfully identified at least 50\% of the top 30\% compounds (59\%, 52\%, 50\%, and 84\%, respectively), outperforming GAFF2 runs in all cases.
+However, the identification of top compounds by AceFF 1.0 is less effective in some datasets, such as JNK1, MCL1, and THROMBIN, where the top 30\% identification is considerably lower.
 We believe that this metric is particularly valuable for larger datasets such as BACE, MCL1, and P38.
-For these datasets, AceForce 1.0 generally shows improved performance compared to GAFF2, though with variability across targets: BACE and P38 exhibit clear improvements, while MCL1 remains a challenge.
+For these datasets, AceFF 1.0 generally shows improved performance compared to GAFF2, though with variability across targets: BACE and P38 exhibit clear improvements, while MCL1 remains a challenge.

 In terms of top 5 identification, the differences between methods were generally small.
-For MCL1, AceForce 1.0 placed one ligand in the top 5, while GAFF2 and OPLS4 identified two and three, respectively.
-In most other cases, the same number of top-ranked molecules were identified, with discrepancies of no more than a single ligand when comparing AceForce 1.0 to OPLS4 (Figure \ref{fig:top_pct}).
-Notably, even in cases where AceForce 1.0 exhibited higher overall error rates compared to OPLS4, its compound prioritization remained comparable.
+For MCL1, AceFF 1.0 placed one ligand in the top 5, while GAFF2 and OPLS4 identified two and three, respectively.
+In most other cases, the same number of top-ranked molecules were identified, with discrepancies of no more than a single ligand when comparing AceFF 1.0 to OPLS4 (Figure \ref{fig:top_pct}).
+Notably, even in cases where AceFF 1.0 exhibited higher overall error rates compared to OPLS4, its compound prioritization remained comparable.